 Quick Answer

-A quote shows the bid (highest buyer price) and ask (lowest seller price); the spread between them is an implicit cost.
-Orders come in four types (market, limit, stop, stop-limit).
-A firm acts as agent (broker, earns a commission) or principal (dealer, earns a markup or markdown), never both on one trade, and always owes best execution.
+A quote shows the bid (highest buyer price) and ask (lowest seller price); the spread between them is an implicit cost when crossed.
+This unit covers four order types: market, limit, stop, and stop-limit.
+A firm acts as agent or principal, never both on one trade, and owes best execution either way.

 The whole unit on one sheet: the vocabulary, the order types, who does what, and what trading actually costs.